 Here are some suggestions for you to keep in mind when you read the Bible.
-First, make sure you use a modern translation.
+First, use a modern translation.
 Many times people say, “I’ve tried reading the Bible, but it was dry and hard to understand.”
 Many times that feeling has more to do with the translation being read than with the Bible itself.
 If you have a King James Bible, you’ll find that it’s full of “thees” and “thous” and “saiths.”
 When the King James version was translated in the early 1600’s, that’s how people talked.
-But our language has changed in the last 400 years, and we don’t talk that way today

-Get yourself a modern translation; we suggest the New International Version or the New Living Translation.
-If you don’t have an easy to read Bible, stop by the Welcome Center at New Horizon Church for a free New International Version Bible.
+But our language has changed in the last 400 years, and we don’t talk that way today.
+We suggest the New International Version or the New Living Translation.
+If you don’t have an easy to read Bible, stop by the Lounge at New Horizon Church for a free New International Version Bible.

 Second, when reading the Bible, you don’t read it like other books.
 As we said, the Bible is a collection of books, so it’s not really recommended that you start with page 1 and read through to the end.
 If you try that method, you’ll find it a little confusing.
-Instead, start with one of the 4 biographies of Jesus-the books of Matthew, Mark, Luke, or John.
+Instead, start with one of the 4 biographies of Jesus-the books of Matthew, Mark, Luke, or John (we recommend starting with John).
 These books will give you a good understanding of the central figure of the entire Bible-Jesus Christ.
 After that, read the Book of James.
 It’s actually a short letter that will give you a good understanding of what the Christian life is supposed to look like.
 Then read the book of Acts.
 This book is the history of the beginning of the church.
 After that, you’re ready to go to the beginning, Genesis, where you’ll find answers to some of the fundamental questions of human existence.
 When you’ve read these books, you’re probably ready to jump in wherever you want.

 Our fifth suggestion involves the focus of your search.
 We suggest you focus on Jesus because he is the heart and soul of Christianity.
 When we say “come to terms” with Jesus, we mean that it’s not enough to just agree that Jesus was a good man, a great teacher, or a world-class religious leader.
 You have to come to terms with his identity.
 Jesus Christ was a man who walked the earth, lived a perfect life, died on a cross, and rose again from the dead.
 Those facts alone are enough to set Jesus apart from all other religious leaders past or present.
 But Jesus made another claim that no other religious leader has made-he claimed to be God.
 Buddha never made that claim, nor did Confucius or Mohammed.
 Only Jesus Christ claimed to be God in human form.
 Want to know more?
 Check out God’s purpose & plan for you.